codesurfers/codesurfers.github.io/links/index.md

-Tiling window managers are useful in a typical programming session when you have to repeatedly switch between your text-editor, terminal emulator, web-browser, and any other programs you may have running.
+Tiling window managers are useful in a typical programming session when you have to repeatedly switch between your text-editor, terminal emulator, web-browser, and any number of other programs you may have running.
+Alt-Tab never again!

 - [xmonad](http://xmonad.org/)

-One of the more widely used Haskell programs.
+A commonly used tiling window manager written in Haskell.

 - [awesome](http://awesome.naquadah.org/)

+Another decent tiling window manager.n

 ### Graphics
 - [Inkscape](http://tavmjong.free.fr/INKSCAPE/MANUAL/html/)

 The best open source SVG editor there is.
+Also allows importing from, exporting to the commonly used graphical formats.

 ### Miscellaneous